asmagill/SimpleScheduler/README.md

 The rationale for this last-in-first-out approach is the assumption that many of the tasks added outside of `setup()` will likely be short lived or one-shot, clean-up type tasks (e.g. detaching a servo after giving it enough time to complete its movement) and are likely a little more sensitive to delays or shorter lived than tasks created earlier or in `setup()`.

-Other functions which are invoked from within `loop()` or tasks which take a long time to run can throw off the timing of other tasks, as everything is still executed sequentially, so if you really need accurate "real time" timing, consider an interupt driven approach (beyond the scope of this library and me, at present) or break up your tasks into smaller, shorter tasks so that other tasks have a chance to run.
+Other functions which are invoked from within `loop()` or tasks which take a long time to run can throw off the timing of other tasks, as everything is still executed sequentially, so if you really need accurate "real time" timing, consider an interupt driven approach (beyond the scope of this library and me, at present) or break up your tasks into smaller, shorter tasks using task chaining (i.e. create sub tasks from within a task) so that other tasks have a chance to run.

 ### Usage